Skip to content

 Answer: “Citius, Altius, Fortius.”
 Latin for “Faster, Higher, Stronger.”

-The motto was adopted at the IOC’s founding in 1894 at the urging of Coubertin, who borrowed it from his Dominican friend Henri Didon.
-The current motto adds “Communiter” (Together) and was approved on 20 July 2021.
-Solidarity-themed framing was a deliberate response to the COVID-era Games.
+The motto was adopted at the IOC’s founding in 1894 at Coubertin’s urging; he borrowed it from his Dominican friend Henri Didon.
+“Communiter” (Together) was approved on 20 July 2021 as a deliberate response to the COVID-era Games.

-99. When were Games gold medals last made of solid gold?
+99. When were Olympic gold medals last made of solid gold?
 (Medium)

 Answer: Stockholm 1912.